darnosls/starter_django/README.md

     more details about the views
     how to:
         - read records from a database
         - create templates for render views
     Template namespacing
+    Removing hardcoded URLs in templates